2001 German Grand Prix: Background

 The 2001 German Grand Prix was the 12th of 17 rounds in the 2001 Formula One World Championship and took place on the 6.825 km Hockenheimring in Hockenheim, Baden-Württemberg, Germany on 29 July 2001.
+It was one of two Grands Prix to be held in Germany after the the month before.
 Before the race, Ferrari driver Michael Schumacher led the World Drivers' Championship with 84 championship points, ahead of McLaren's David Coulthard on 47 championship points and Ferrari's Rubens Barrichello with 34 championship points.
 Ralf Schumacher of Williams was fourth on 31 championship points, and McLaren's Mika Häkkinen was fifth on 19 championship points.
 Ferrari led the World Constructors' Championship with 118 championship points, 52 ahead of second place team McLaren.
 Williams were third on 46 championship points, while Sauber with 19 championship points were fourth and Jordan were fifth on 15 championship points.

 After the on 15 July, eight teams conducted mid-season testing at the Autodromo Nazionale Monza between 17 and 20 July to prepare for the upcoming German Grand Prix at the Hockenheimring.
 Ricardo Zonta set the fastest times on the first day, ahead of McLaren test driver Alexander Wurz.
 Michael Schumacher lost control of the rear-end of his car at the Seconda Variante chicane, causing him to slide along the barriers and his car rested in the tyre barriers.
 Testing was suspended for one hour for the barriers to be repaired.
 Ferrari later found the crash occurred by a broken diffuser from riding on the kerbs which created a loss of downforce under braking.
 Michael Schumacher took a medical check and was declared fit to race.
 Ralf Schumacher was fastest on the second day where it was held in wet weather conditions during the afternoon.
 Sauber and BAR went to Circuit Ricardo Tormo for three days where aerodynamic and set-up testing was undertaken.
 Coulthard was scheduled to join Wurz during the session but withdrew because of food poisoning.
 Irvine was quickest on the third and final days of testing.
 Arrows elected not to perform any testing and concentrated on work on aerodynamics at their headquarters at Leafield.